 For many parents, choosing the right school for their child is part of a much wider search for a better work life balance.
-With so many things to consider, we understand that relocating is not a decision parents take lightly, so we have prepared a short guide to what life could be like for the WHOLE family if Marlborough House became your chosen school; as well as some practical advice for making that move out of the city into the Garden of England.
+With so many things to consider, we understand that relocating is not a decision parents take lightly, so we have prepared a short guide to what life could be like for the WHOLE family if Marlborough House became your chosen school.
+You can also hear from current MHS parents who have made the move from London to the local area:

 Staying IN TOUCH